 - Difficulty level – 2 out of 5

-Many people start the last day very early to make it to 12pm Pilgrim’s Mass if you start from O Pedrouzo at about 7.00-7.30am you’ll make it in time.
-The very beginning of the walk is beautiful; green dense forest, no cars, no houses, very quiet.
+Many people start the day very early to arrive in Santiago in time for the 12 pm Pilgrim’s Mass.
+If you start from O Pedrouzo at 7.00-7.30 am you have a good chance to make it.
+The very beginning of the walk is beautiful; lush-green forest, no cars, no houses, very quiet.

-The second half from the airport and after Lavacollas is not my favorite part on the Camino there is one long stretch between Lavacollas and Monte do Gozo along the road that feels like it takes ages to walk 4-5km.
-Once you’re at Monte do Gozo the last 5km go very fast, you start walking through the city and don’t really notice how you reach the cathedral.
+The second half from the airport of Santiago after Lavacollas is not my favorite part of the Camino Frances.
+There is one long stretch between Lavacollas and Monte do Gozo along the road that feels like it takes ages to walk.
+Once you’re at Monte do Gozo the last 5 km/3,1 mi go very fast, you start walking through the city and don’t even notice how you reach the Cathedral.

 Highlights

-- Arriving at the Cathedral with the sounds of the Galician bagpipe (from morning till late evening there is always a musician playing at the Palace Arch (El Arco de Palacio) a small tunnel that leads to the Obradoiro Square and the cathedral, keep some change ready to tip the bagpipe player.
+- Arriving at the Cathedral usually accompanied by the sounds of the Galician bagpipe.
+From morning till evening (in the season) there is a musician playing at the Palace Arch.

 Challenges

-- There are a couple of ascents and descents at the end of the walk, some of them are quite steep but not long.
+- There are a couple of ascents and descents at the end of the walk, some are quite steep but not long.

-- A stretch between 10 km and 15 km a bit monotonous, it always feels long but after Monte do Gozo you enter the city and the last 5 km are very fast.
+- A stretch between 10 km/6,2 mi and 15 km/9,3 mi is a bit monotonous, it always feels long but after Monte do Gozo you enter the city, and the last 5 km/3,1 mi go very fast.

-Santiago de Compostela, the end of the pilgrimage
+Santiago de Compostela, the end of the route

-The Camino finishes at the Cathedral de Santiago on the Plaza Obradoiro.
+The Camino Frances finishes at the Cathedral de Santiago on the Plaza Obradoiro.

-You’re not allowed inside the cathedral with a backpack you can go to your hotel and leave it there or go to the luggage storage which is 5min. away from the square in front of the Pilgrim’s Office, where you can leave your backpack for 24 hours for 3 Euro.
+You’re not allowed inside the cathedral with a backpack.
+If you want to attend the 12 pm mass you can leave it in your hotel or go to the luggage storage.
+It’s located on Rua das Carretas, in front of the Pilgrim’s Reception Office.
+You can leave your backpack there, they charge 3 euros for 24 hours.

 Pilgrim’s Mass takes place every day at 12 pm in the Cathedral.